fleurysun/TrustAllUsersCerts/README.md

 # Trust All Users Certs

-Ths module makes all installed certificates of all users trusted.
+Ths module makes all installed certificates of all users trusted on Android.

 Tested on Android 14.